 \para{$\FIsharp$-modules} It is often the case that FI-modules arising in nature carry an even more rigid structure.
-An \emph{$\FIsharp$-module} is a functor from the category of \emph{partial injections} of finite sets to modules over $k$ (see \S\ref{ss:fisharp}).
-In contrast with the category of FI-modules, the category of $\FIsharp$-modules is close to being semisimple (see Theorem~\ref{th:charFIsharp} for a precise statement).
-For $\FIsharp$-modules we improve Theorem~\ref{thm:intro:polydim} to the following very strong condition, which holds over fields of arbitrary characteristic. \begin{theorem} Let $V$ be an $\FIsharp$-module over any field $k$.
-The following are equivalent: \begin{enumerate} \item $\dim(V_n)$ is bounded above by a polynomial in $n$. \item $\dim(V_n)$ is exactly equal to a polynomial in $n$ for all $n\geq 0$. \end{enumerate} \end{theorem} The power of Theorem~\ref{thm:intro:FIsharp} comes from the fact that in practice it is quite easy to prove that $\dim(V_n)$ is bounded above by a polynomial.
-This theorem can be extended to $\FIsharp$-modules over $\Z$ (and even more general rings).
+An \emph{$\FIsharp$-module} is a functor from the category of \emph{partial injections} of finite sets to the category of $k$-modules (see \S\ref{ss:fisharp}).
+In contrast with the category of FI-modules, the category of $\FIsharp$-modules is close to being semisimple (see Theorem~\ref{th:charFIsharp} for a precise statement). \begin{introtheorem} Let $V$ be an $\FIsharp$-module over any field $k$.
+The following are equivalent: \begin{enumerate} \item $\dim(V_n)$ is bounded above by a polynomial in $n$. \item $\dim(V_n)$ is exactly equal to a polynomial in $n$ for all $n\geq 0$. \end{enumerate} \end{introtheorem} The power of Theorem~\ref{thm:intro:FIsharp} comes from the fact that in practice it is quite easy to prove that $\dim(V_n)$ is bounded above by a polynomial.
+The rigidity behind this theorem holds even for $\FIsharp$-modules over $\Z$ or other rings.
 When $k$ is a field of characteristic~0, we strengthen Theorem~\ref{thm:intro:persinomial} to show that the character of $V_n$ is given by a single character polynomial for all $n\geq 0$.

 We now focus in greater detail on two of the most striking applications of our results.
 Many other applications are given in Sections~\ref{section:FIalgebrasandcoinv}, \ref{section:configspaces} and \ref{section:moduli}.